BaseGraph/BaseGraph/docs/classes/undirected_multigraph.rst

    graph.addMultiedge(0, 2, 3); // Edge (0, 2) has multiplicity 3
    graph.removeMultiedge(0, 2, 2); // Edge (0, 2) has multiplicity 1

-The multiplicity of an edge is obtained with UndirectedMultigraph::getEdgeMultiplicity
+The multiplicity of an edge is obtained with ``getEdgeMultiplicity``

 .. code-block:: cpp